paulhmiller/NRGW41/README.txt

 - Units of PB data are in microlitres
 - Paul's preferred PB detection threshold is 0.2/uL for leukocytes and 25/uL for platlets.
+- There is data for NRG mice irradiated at 150 Rad.
+I plan to exlude this data as it's difficult to know where it fits in, but others may wish to include it.